-Instant Pot Lasagna Soup – everything you love about lasagna, in a warm, comforting bowl of soup!
+This Instant Pot Lasagna Soup is everything you love about lasagna, in a warm, comforting bowl of soup!
 This is so easy to make thanks to the Instant Pot, and is a huge favorite in our family!

-It’s days like those that I’m so very thankful to have my Instant Pot.
+On crazy busy days, I’m so thankful to have my Instant Pot.
 It’s quick, easy, and cleaning up one pot is basically my favorite thing about it.
+I own the 6 quart version and use it all the time.
 If you don’t have one yet, I highly HIGHLY recommend it!
 Especially for yummy recipes like this Instant Pot Lasagna Soup!

 This recipe has quickly become one of my favorites that I’ve created for the Instant Pot, and that’s saying a lot because my Instant Pot Loaded Potato Soup is a big hit at our house, and with all of you!
 Be sure to try it out if you haven’t had a chance to yet!